 This month’s second of two contributor spotlights is on Kate Gunn of First Peoples Law.
-Kate has currently worked on the “Aboriginal Rights Litigation” chapter for CLEBC’s forthcoming 3rd edition of Injunctions—British Columbia Law and Practice.
+Kate has recently worked on the “Aboriginal Rights Litigation” chapter for CLEBC’s forthcoming 3rd edition of Injunctions—British Columbia Law and Practice.

 How did you first get involved with CLEBC?